fethan/awesome-chatgpt-prompts/README.md

 > # 🇵🇸 FREE PALESTINE!
-> Israel is killing tens of thousands of palestinian civilians and displacing millions more. **It's a genocide**.
+> Israel is killing tens of thousands of Palestinian civilians and displacing millions more. **It's a genocide**.
 Please help defend their freedom and Palestine's right to exist.

 ---